STEREO experiment

-The STEREO experiment (Search for Sterile Reactor Neutrino Oscillations) investigates the possible oscillation of neutrinos from a nuclear reactor into light so-called sterile neutrinos.
-It is located at the Institut Laue–Langevin (ILL) in Grenoble, France.
-The experiment started operating and taking data in November 2016.
+The STEREO experiment (Search for Sterile Reactor Neutrino Oscillations) investigated the possible oscillation of neutrinos from a nuclear reactor into light so-called sterile neutrinos.
+It was located at the Institut Laue–Langevin (ILL) in Grenoble, France.
+The experiment took data from November 2016 to November 2020.
+The final results of the experiment rejected the hypothesis of a light sterile neutrino.